Reprieve for some New World shoppers: Extra Spiegelau glassware on way after customers missed out

-There is some good news for New World shoppers who were left empty-handed after stores ran out of Spiegelau stock, more glassware is en route.
+There is some good news for irate New World shoppers, more Spiegelau glassware is en route.

-Many shoppers were left irate after stores up and down the country ran out of Spiegelau glassware before the supermarket promotion ended on Sunday.
+Many shoppers were left irate after they missed out on glassware when they attempted to redeem a promotion that ended on Sunday.

 And while more glasses are on the way, it's good news for North Island shoppers and bad news for those in the South Island.